eflumerf/styleguide/dune-daq-cppguide.md

 ## Exceptions to the Rules [DUNE VERSION]

-For new code, exceptions should be quite rare.
+For new code, deviations from this guide should be quite rare.
 However: to the extent that we reuse already-existing code in the DUNE DAQ codebase, the already-existing code won't adhere to directives in this guide.
 If the code is never going to be touched again, then this won't be a big